 Risks facing a pension plan evolve over time.
 A young plan with virtually no investments and paying few benefits may experience little investment risk.
 An older plan with a large number of members in pay status and a significant trust may be much more exposed to investment risk.
-Generally accepted plan maturity measures are discussed in the following pages.
-A historical summary of these plan maturity measures can be found on page D-11.
+Generally accepted plan maturity measures are discussed below and on the following pages.
+An additional historical summary of plan maturity measures can be found on page D-11.